 You will hear Importance Sampling being mentioned in the context of PBR, image based lighting and area lights, quite a lot so it is worth having an idea what it is all about.
 In short it is a method of sampling a function, image, cubemap etc with a set number of samples by assigning larger weight to important areas of the sampled function (or image, or cubemap).
 This way we can achieve better representation of the signal without actually increasing the number of samples.
 This method was feasible only in offline rendering but GPUs are catching up.

 - GPU-based Importance Sampling, a method of sampling environment maps for image-based lighting using BRDFs.
-More information about this work here.
+Some more information about this work here.
+The original page is not there anymore, you can try your luck with web archive.

 - Killzone: Shadowfall uses importance sampling to sample area lights